-First of all, Vietnam is part of many new trade agreements such as the Trans Pacific Partnership (TPP) and ASEAN Economic Community (AEC).
-This gives the country a competitive edge over its neighbors, such as Laos and Cambodia.
+First of all, Vietnam is part of many new trade agreements such as the Trans Pacific Partnership (TPP) which is going forward despite the United States’ withdrawal.
+This gives Vietnam a competitive edge over its neighbors, such as Laos and Cambodia.

-Last but not least, the country has a great deal of startups in comparison with the population.
+Last but not least, Vietnam has a great deal of startups in comparison with the population.
 In fact, concentration-wise, Vietnam has a higher ratio of population to startups than Indonesia, China, and India.